 The French automaker Renault proved the timelessness of great design when they gave us this fine example in the art deco style during a time when that style was no longer popular.
 Cigarettes, of course comes from a vending machine, Stenorette from some sort of steno dictating office machine.
 The Coronet is an automobile model of the Dodge brand.
 Special is a Buick.

 Frigidaire is, or rather was, a brand of General Motors for household appliances.
 O’Keefe & Merritt made stoves.
 One of my favorites, the marvelous Television is from an RCA television camera.

 Other car badges shown include Plymouth Fury, Chrysler Windsor, and Chevrolet Impala and Bel Air.
 The Lark is possibly an interior nameplate for the Studebaker model of that name.
 Ghia was/is an Italian automobile designer and the beautiful enamel badge here is from one of their cars, probably a Volkswagen Karmann Ghia.
-I can’t place the great Suburban nameplate but it may well have been from the GM vehicle of that name.
+I thought Suburban was a GM brand but this nameplate is from a Plymouth station wagon, c.1960.
 Booth/Babylon and By Lake/Bay Shore are car tags applied by dealers to the rear of a car’s trunk in some parts of America.

 It is unknown where the Firestone, Simplex, Temco, Princess, Notifier, Royal, Fujiset, and Mueller nameplates come from.
 But even when unknown, it’s fun to speculate from their styling just what sort of things nameplates were once attached to.